Minimum-gain Pole Placement with Sparse Static Feedback: Sparse MGEAP formulation

-Assumption \textbf{A1} is clearly necessary for the feasibility of the optimization problem \eqref{eq:opt_cost}.
-Assumption \textbf{A2} is restrictive because, in general, it is possible that a static feedback matrix with a given sparsity pattern cannot assign the closed loop eigenvalues to arbitrary locations (i.e. for an arbitrary set $\mc{S}$ satisfying Assumption \textbf{A1}).\footnote{Although a sparse \emph{dynamic} feedback law can assign the eigenvalues to arbitrary locations under Assumption \textbf{A1} \cite{AA-MR:14b}.} In such cases, only a few ($<n$) eigenvalues can be assigned independently and other remaining eigenvalues are a function of them.
+Assumption \ref{assump:fix_mode_in_eigv_set} is clearly necessary for the feasibility of the optimization problem \eqref{eq:opt_cost}.
+Assumption \ref{assump:feasibility} is restrictive because, in general, it is possible that a static feedback matrix with a given sparsity pattern cannot assign the closed loop eigenvalues to arbitrary locations (i.e. for an arbitrary set $\mc{S}$ satisfying Assumption \ref{assump:fix_mode_in_eigv_set})\footnote{Note that a sparse \emph{dynamic} feedback law can assign the eigenvalues to arbitrary locations under Assumption \ref{assump:fix_mode_in_eigv_set} \cite{AA-MR:14b}.}.
+In such cases, only a few ($<n$) eigenvalues can be assigned independently and other remaining eigenvalues are a function of them.
 To the best of our knowledge, there are no studies on characterizing conditions for the existence of a static feedback matrix for an arbitrary sparsity pattern $\F$ and eigenvalue set $\mc{S}$ \cite{JR-JCW:99} (although such characterization is available for \textit{dynamic} feedback laws with arbitrary sparsity pattern \cite{MES-DDS:81, AA-MR:14a, AA-MR:14b}, and static output feedback for \textit{decentralized} sparsity pattern \cite{JL-NK:95}).
 Thus, for the purpose of this paper, we focus on finding the optimal feedback matrix \textit{assuming} that at least one such feedback matrix exists.
+We provide some preliminary results on the feasibility of the optimization problem \eqref{eq:opt_cost} in Section~\ref{sec: feasibility}.